About Target ROAS bidding

 If you don’t yet know what type of portfolio bid strategy is right for you, read About automated bidding first.
 If you have Shopping campaigns, learn more About automated bidding for Shopping campaigns.

-Before you can apply a Target ROAS bid strategy to your ad groups or campaigns, you’ll need to set values for the conversions you're tracking.
+Before you can apply a Target ROAS bid strategy to your campaigns, you’ll need to set values for the conversions you're tracking.

+To use Target ROAS bidding, your campaign must have at least 15 conversions in the past 30 days.
 To maximize results and give machine learning algorithms enough data to make informed bidding decisions, we recommend that you have at least 50 conversions in the past 30 days.
-It also helps if your keyword, ad group, or campaign has received conversion values at a similar rate for at least a few days.
+It also helps if your campaign has received conversion values at a similar rate for at least a few days.

 How it works